 Atmospheric Pressure: In previous voyages, the atmospheric pressure values (atmPressure) showed unusual characteristics.
 Minor increases and decreases in pressure values were noted.
 These were investigated for previous voyages and a direct correlation with changing of wind direction was noted.
 It is believed that due to the position of the intake of the atmospheric pressure sensor on the ship's superstructure, the values from this sensor are influenced by the prevailing wind and this effect (Bernoulli effect) becomes noticeable during notable wind direction changes.
 To overcome this phenomena, a Y section was introduced in the configuration of the intake to the sensor to ensure that that the effect of the wind direction on the port and starboard is equalised in relation to this sensor.
-This has improved the data quality noticeably and therefore the data has been QCed as good.
+The Y-configuration has improved the data quality to some extent, however pressure changes are still noticeable when the ship changes direction.
+The data has been flagged as good but please note that this issue still persists.

 Air Temperature: .
-The port air temperature sensor started giving erroneous values from 13-09-2017 at 13:14, the instrument completely failed at 13:29:10 and remained off for the rest of the voyage, subsequently approximately 25% of the data has been naned.
-The remaining 75% of the data shows good correlation with the starboard air temperature (max differences of about 0.90 degrees Celsius) and mean absolute difference of about 0.08 degrees.
-Temperature discrepancies occurred usually during periods of rapid temperature change.
+A number of minor discrepancies between the port and starboard air temperature sensors were noted (max differences of about 1.30 degrees Celsius), otherwise both sensors gave very close reading with the mean absolute difference of about 0.056 degrees.
+These discrepancies occurred usually during periods of rapid temperature change.
 This phenomenon has probably come about due to the rapid warming of the ship's metal structure and air due to the ship becoming stationary or cooling of the air temperature due to the ship speeding off from stationary or due to the evaporation of rain water around the sensor housing.
-Furthermore, they also seem to relate to when the ship is stationary with little wind or during/following periods of rainfall or as the result of a change in the ship speed that could be the result of hot exhaust gases being blown over the sensors depending on the wind direction
+Furthermore, they also seem to relate to when the ship is stationary with little wind or during/following periods of rainfall or as the result of a change in the ship speed that could be the result of hot exhaust gases being blown over the sensors depending on the wind direction.

-Rain: No issues found with the siphoning rain gauge.
+Rain: No issues found with the port and starboard siphoning rain gauges.